evanca/quick-portfolio/side_notes/how-to-bind-to-the-right-usb-storage-driver.md

 ---
 layout: sidenote
-title:  "How to find your USB Vendor and Part Number"
+title:  "How to bind to the right USB storage driver."
 comments: true
 date: 2020-03-07 10:16:00
 author_name : Steve Mitchell